ShugKnight24/angular_nest_blog/README.md

 Run with `npm run start:dev`

 ## To-Dos
+- [ ] Improve security around endpoints... only admins or the current user can update info of the current user
 - [ ] Update documentation to illustrate changes to login flow... illustrate need to delete DB / old records if having issues connecting to DB
 - [ ] Improve CRUD Endpoint error handling
 - [ ] Fix bcrypt import error / eslint error